venturedrake/laravel-crm/README.md

     // ...
 }
 ```
-Step 10: Register at least one user and log in or if you already have a user login with the crm owner you set in step 5
+Step 10.
+Register at least one user and log in or if you already have a user login with the crm owner you set in step 5

 Access the crm to register/login at http://your-project-url/crm

+Note if you modified the route_prefix setting from the default the above url will change dependent on that setting.

 ## Upgrade

 ### Upgrading from 0.1 to 0.2

-Step 1: Run the following to the update package, database and add the default roles/permissions:
+Step 1.
+Run the following to the update package, database and add the default roles/permissions:

 ```bash
 composer require venturedrake/laravel-crm::^0.2